bentomhall/nih-system/homebrewery/world/player-options.md

 ## Finding and Learning Incantations
 The knowledge to perform an incantation is encoded into Incantation Scrolls.
 These are similar to spell scrolls of the same rarity, with the difference that they are not consumed on use but that performing the incantation requires reading from the enchanted scroll.
 Characters can prepare a Incantation Scroll following the same rules as crafting a spell scroll; the rarity of the incantation matches the rarity of the “spell scroll” created.

 Successfully performing an incantation requires a certain strength of will above all.
 Mechanically, this translates into level requirements.
 Incantations come in similar rarities to magic items, with corresponding level requirements to perform.

-*Common* incantations can be learned by anyone.
-They correspond to spells with costs between 2 and 4 aether as well as cantrips.
+**Common** incantations can be learned by anyone.
+They correspond to spells of 1st and 2nd levels as well as cantrips.

-*Uncommon* incantations require at least someone of level 5.
-They generally correspond to spells with costs between 5 and 12 aether.
+**Uncommon** incantations require at least someone of level 5.
+They generally correspond to spells of 3rd - 5th levels.

-*Rare* incantations require at least someone of level 11.
-They generally correspond to lower-tier legendary effects.
+**Rare** incantations require at least someone of level 11.
+They generally correspond to spells of 6th - 7th levels.

-*Very Rare* incantations require level 15 to perform.
-They generally correspond to mid-tier legendary effects.
+**Very Rare** incantations require level 15 to perform.
+They generally correspond to 8th-level spells.

-*Legendary* incantations require someone of level 17 to perform.
-They correspond to highest-tier legendary effects.
+**Legendary** incantations require someone of level 17 to perform.
+They correspond to 9th-level spells.

 ## Incantation Tags and Costs
 Each incantation has one or more tags that summarize the costs associated with performing the incantation.
 The exact details are explained in the text of the incantation entry.
 The tags are listed below:

-*Cooldown (X):* This incantation can only be performed once every X amount of time.
+**Cooldown (X):** This incantation can only be performed once every X amount of time.
 This cooldown is per participant.

-*Costly (X):* This incantation requires a component with value of at least X gp, and that component is consumed per casting.
+**Costly (X):** This incantation requires a component with value of at least X gp, and that component is consumed per casting.

-*Debilitating (X):* Performing this incantation is exhausting.
+**Debilitating (X):** Performing this incantation is exhausting.
 If you perform it again before finishing a long rest, anyone participating gains X levels of exhaustion, with subsequent performances causing stacking penalties.

-*Debilitating (Major, X):* Like Debilitating, except takes place immediately on first use per long rest as well as subsequent uses.
+**Debilitating (Major, X):** Like Debilitating, except takes place immediately on first use per long rest as well as subsequent uses.

-*Exclusive:* The effects of this incantation immediately end if the incantation is performed again or if the target of the incantation is targeted by any other incantation.
+**Exclusive:** The effects of this incantation immediately end if the incantation is performed again with either the same target or same caster(s) or if the target of the incantation is targeted by any other incantation.

-*Focus (X):* This incantation requires a component with value of at least X gp, but that component is not consumed in the casting.
+**Focus (X):** This incantation requires a component with value of at least X gp, but that component is not consumed in the casting.

-*Group (N):* This incantation requires N people who all know the incantation.
+**Group (N):** This incantation requires N people who all know the incantation.
 All share in any negative effects/costs.

-*Immobile:* Those performing the incantation cannot move more than 5 feet during the time required to perform the incantation and for the duration of the incantation; if they do, the incantation fails.
+**Immobile:** Those performing the incantation cannot move more than 5 feet during the time required to perform the incantation and for the duration of the incantation; if they do, the incantation fails.

-*Location:* This incantation can only be performed at specific locations as described in the text.
+**Location:** This incantation can only be performed at specific locations as described in the text.
 Implies Immobile.

 Each incantation also requires a certain amount of time to perform (generally more than one action).
 Since these are not spells, that does not trigger the need for concentration.
 Incantations that are not Group (2) or larger can be performed by multiple celebrants simultaneously.
 Having one or more extra participants reduces the time required by 1 step (see below) with a minimum of a full-round action.
 Each participant shares in the restrictions and penalties and must know the incantation to participate.